flemay/3musketeers/docs/docs/patterns.md

 ## Task management tool

 There are many languages and tools out there to make task implementation easy such as Gulp and Rake.
 Those tools can easily be integrated to the 3 Musketeers.
-The following is simply a NodeJS example which echos "Hello World" by invoking npm.
+The following is simply a NodeJS example which echos "Hello, World!" by invoking npm.

 ![pattern-task-tool](./assets/diagrams-pattern-task-tool.svg)